Upselling and Cross-Selling Enhance Customer Experiences

 - Question 4 – What type of building will it be located in?

-Question 4 seems somewhat out of place and not really relevant to the performance specs associated with the elevator.
-But, this is an area where some upselling might be justified.
+Question 4 seems somewhat out of place and not really relevant to the performance specs associated with the elevator; however, this is an area where some upselling might be justified.

-The form may offer several choices.
-The choices might include: executive office building, warehouse, factory or sales offices.
-Each of these answers can impact certain features that are offered or included in the elevator design.
+The guided-selling form may offer several choices, including: executive office building, warehouse, factory or sales offices.
+Each of these answers can impact different features that are offered or included in the elevator design.

 Let’s look at each from the standpoint of upselling potential.

-These questions are all presented during the specification interview, and they are driven by CPQ.
-The answers supplied for question one drive the question-and-answer selections available during the next round of questions.
+These questions are all presented during the guided product specification interview, which are driven by the CPQ software.
+The answers for question one drive the question-and-answer available options for the next round of questions.

-What about cross-selling?
-The same process may be used.
+The same process may be used for cross-selling.

 Selecting the warehouse or factory option may drive some questions related to other material-handling needs.
 How are goods transported to the elevator?
 Hand truck?
 Forklift?
 Conveyor?
 The point is, the elevator may be only one part of a larger material-handling equipment need.

-Too often we encourage our sales folks to “just get the order,” and we promise ourselves to handle the rest later on.
-If it’s the last week of the fiscal year and the rep has a specific number to hit, there will be reluctance to risk the base sale by expanding the scope to include add-ons or other related products.
+Too often sales reps are encouraged to “just get the order,” and handle the other needs of the customer in the future.
+If it’s the last week of the fiscal year and the rep has a specific quota to attain, the salesperson will be reluctant to risk the base sale by attempting to upsell add-ons or other related products.

 When I was in sales, we were told to never show the customer the paint-chip chart that shows all of the colors our product line came in.
 We were told to tell the customer the product (office furniture) came in putty or black.
 People will agonize over color far longer than they spent deciding to buy your product.

 Sales reps learn to take these little lessons to heart.
-No one want’s their year-end performance shot because the customer couldn’t decide between rainforest green and autumn sky blue.
+Salespeople don’t want their year-end performance shot because the customer couldn’t decide between rainforest green and autumn sky blue.

-When Configure, Price, Quote is employed, the whole array of possibilities can be built into the specification questionnaire.
+When CPQ is employed, the whole array of possibilities can be built into the specification guided selling questionnaire.
 The temptation might be to just get the basic order and then go back and sell the rest.
 Customers hate that.
 No one likes to find that they really only bought half of what they thought they were getting.

 Cover the whole usage scenario upfront, and maximize your sale without delay.